agda/agda/doc/user-manual/tools/command-line-options.rst

      .. versionadded:: 2.6.3

-     Automatically marks parameters to definitions in a record module as erased.
+     Automatically marks parameters to record projections and definitions in a record module as erased.

 .. _warnings: